jays41/QEPM/README.md

     getting s&p data -> should just write a script to download the data and save it

 with the rolling backtest, make it so that stocks are dropped if they don't contain data over the whole 5 year range being looked at

+estimate betas using GLS estimators for factors use factors at time t + 1 to get expected returns at t + 1